erinmarieanderson/nss-capstone/README.md

 [Nashville Software School, Data Analytics class website](https://nss-data-analytics-cohort-2.github.io/)

 ### Attribution
--The following project uses the work of Alan L. Jones (@AlanLyttonJones), accessible at his Github repository ["Age-Grade-Tables"](https://github.com/AlanLyttonJones/Age-Grade-Tables) (previously found, in part, at [runscore.com](https://www.runscore.com/Alan/AgeGrade.html)), which is licensed by [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+- The following project uses the work of Alan L. Jones (@AlanLyttonJones), accessible at his Github repository ["Age-Grade-Tables"](https://github.com/AlanLyttonJones/Age-Grade-Tables) (previously found, in part, at [runscore.com](https://www.runscore.com/Alan/AgeGrade.html)), which is licensed by [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+  * The Age-Grade-Tables were approved by the USATF Masters Long Distance Running Committee on May 20, 2020.

 ### About Me
 - Graduate of Dartmouth College and Boston College Law School.